LukaJCB/typeclass-proposal/docs/extensions.md

 ```

 This adds a simple exponent operator to integers.
 They should be able to be invoked exactly like calling a method on `Int`.
-We introduce such an extension method by prefixing one of the parameters of the method with `this`.
+We introduce such an extension method by prefixing a method with `extension` and prefixing one of the parameters of the method with `this`.
 Ideally, these methods should be able to be imported and namespaced like any other definition.

 ## Advantages over implicit classes